-Homemade hummus is a mainstay snack in my kitchen.
-I made a batch for a video shoot and changed up my standard recipe with more spices, I added Za’atar, a delicious Mediterranean spice blend and golden turmeric for my new creamy Golden turmeric homemade hummus recipe.
+Creamy hummus is a mainstay snack in my kitchen.
+I made a batch for a video shoot and changed up my standard recipe with more spices, adding Za'atar, a delicious Mediterranean spice blend and golden turmeric for my new creamy Golden turmeric homemade hummus recipe.
 Turmeric gives it that gorgeous glow and the Za'atar on top a great flavor twist.

 Golden Turmeric Homemade Hummus